Recent Publications and Forthcoming

 Health Impacts of Agricultural Fires In India: Economic Valuation and Disease Burden Estimates (with Harounan Kazianga)

 We investigate the effects of agricultural fires on mortality (infant mortality and all-cause mortality), morbidity (systolic blood pressure), and estimates of the economic costs of disease burden.
 Biomass burning (crop and forest fires) is common in many Indian States despite the government's attempt to curb the practice (stubbornly higher in Haryana and Punjab in the northwest), which burns mostly agricultural residues after paddy and wheat harvest.
 First, we show that agricultural crop fires are highly correlated with pollution.
-In the second step, we considered the treatment group as a combined Haryana and Punjab (burn most agricultural crop fires), while the control group consisted of other major rice-producing states in India.
+In the second step, we considered the treatment group as a combined Haryana and Punjab (which burn most agricultural crop fires), while the control group consisted of other major rice-producing states in India.
 Our results show that technology adoption (i.e., combine harvester that replaces manual labor harvesting) leads to more fires, and regulations have little effect in reducing agricultural crop fires using a difference in difference methods.
 Using nationally representative household surveys, we extracted district-level panel data on infant mortality and morbidity.
-Our variable of interest is the measure of crop fires extracted from MODIS/Aqua/Terra satellites with high resolution 1*1 km.
+Our variable of interest is the measure of crop fires extracted from MODIS/Aqua/Terra satellites with a high resolution of 1*1 km.
 We created district exposure to fire in two ways: (1) fire in megawatts and (2) total count of fires in the district.
 Our results show that districts with more fires significantly increase infant mortality rate and systolic blood pressure, increasing the likelihood of all-cause mortality risk.
-These estimates are lower bound since there will be a positive economic activity with increased fire since more area of rice and wheat implies more increased income and greater village economics and thus leads to more fires.
+These estimates are lower bounds since there will be a positive economic activity with increased fire, since more area of rice and wheat implies more income and greater village economics and thus leads to more fires.
 Our preliminary economics valuation and disease burden estimates show that eliminating agricultural crop residue burning would avert US$ 5 billion over five years.

 "Revisiting India’s Nutrition Puzzle: Identifying the role of different food groups dynamics” with Harounan Kazianga (OSU)